This is a visual technique you can use to prioritise tasks when faced with competing demands from customers and your employer.

 Think about each task and decide if it’s:

-- Urgent for both your customer and employer
+- urgent for both your customer and employer

-- Urgent for your employer
+- urgent for your employer only

-- Urgent for your customer
+- urgent for your customer only

 Next, write each task in the relevant quarter of the matrix: